-- (a) An individual under 18 years of age may not enter or be on the gaming floor of a licensed facility. - (b) An individual under 21 years of age, whether personally or through an agent, may not operate, use, play or place a wager on, a slot machine in a licensed facility. - (c) An individual under 21 years of age may not receive check cashing privileges, be rated as a player, or receive any complimentary service, item or discount as a result of, or in anticipation of, gaming activity. - (d) An individual under 21 years of age may not collect in any manner or in any proceeding, whether personally or through an agent, winnings or recover losses arising as a result of any gaming activity. - (e) Winnings incurred by an individual under 21 years of age shall be remitted to the Board to support compulsive and problem gambling programs of the Board. - (f) For the purposes of this section, winnings issued to, found on or about or redeemed by an individual under 21 years of age shall be presumed to constitute winnings and be subject to remittance to the Board. - § 513a.3.
-Responsibilities of licensees, permittees, registrants and certification holders. - (a) A person holding a license, permit, certification or registration issued by the Board is prohibited from permitting or enabling an individual to engage in conduct that violates § 513a.2(a), (b), (c) or (d) (relating to exclusion requirements).
+- (a) An individual under 18 years of age may not enter or be on the gaming floor of a licensed facility. - (b) An individual under 21 years of age, whether personally or through an agent, may not operate, use, play or place a wager on, a slot machine in a licensed facility. - (c) An individual under 21 years of age may not receive check cashing privileges, be rated as a player, or receive any complimentary service, item or discount as a result of, or in anticipation of, gaming activity. - (d) An individual under 21 years of age may not collect in any manner or in any proceeding, whether personally or through an agent, winnings or recover losses arising as a result of any gaming activity. - (e) Winnings incurred by an individual under 21 years of age shall be remitted to the Board to support compulsive and problem gambling programs. - (f) For the purposes of this section, winnings issued to, found on or about or redeemed by an individual under 21 years of age shall be presumed to constitute winnings and be subject to remittance to the Board. - § 513a.3.
+Responsibilities of licensees, permittees, registrants and certification holders.

-- that are designed to prevent violations of this chapter and submit a copy of the procedures to the [Board] Director of OCPG 30 days prior to initiation of gaming activities at the licensed facility.
-A slot machine licensee will be notified in writing of any deficiencies in the plan and may submit revisions to the plan to the Director of OCPG.
-The slot machine licensee may not commence operations until the [Board] Director of OCPG approves its procedures.
+- (a) A person holding a license, permit, certification or registration issued by the Board is prohibited from permitting or enabling an individual to engage in conduct that violates § 513a.2(a), (b), (c) or (d) (relating to exclusion requirements). - (b) Slot machine licensees shall establish procedures that are designed to prevent violations of this chapter and submit a copy of the procedures to the Board 30 days prior to initiation of gaming activities at the licensed facility.
+The slot machine licensee may not commence operations until the Board approves its procedures.

-Amendments to these procedures must be submitted to and approved by the [Board] Director of OCPG prior to implementation. - (c) A slot machine licensee may be subject to Board imposed administrative sanctions if a person engages in conduct that violates § 513a.2(a), (b), (c) or (d) at its licensed facility.
-Under § 513a.2(e), winnings obtained by a slot machine licensee from or held on account of a person under 21 years of age shall be remitted to the Board [and deposited into the Compulsive and Problem Gambling Treatment Fund] to support compulsive and problem gambling programs of the Board.

-(d) A person holding a license, permit, registration or certification issued by the Board who violates a provision of this chapter may be held jointly or severally liable for the violation.
+Amendments to these procedures must be submitted to and approved by the Board prior to implementation. - (c) A slot machine licensee may be subject to Board imposed administrative sanctions if a person engages in conduct that violates § 513a.2(a), (b), (c) or (d) at its licensed facility.
+Under § 513a.2(e), winnings obtained by a slot machine licensee from or held on account of a person under 21 years of age shall be remitted to the Board and deposited into the Compulsive and Problem Gambling Treatment Fund. - (d) A person holding a license, permit, registration or certification issued by the Board who violates a provision of this chapter may be held jointly or severally liable for the violation.